Tennessee Property Division Divorce Laws & Factors | Answers to FAQs

 Is a professional license or degree an asset subject to valuation and division?

 No. The license or degree itself cannot be divided.
 The professional practice or certain assets contained therein (for example, office equipment) could be subject to valuation and division in certain circumstances.
+Whether it is a medical practice, law practice, accounting firm or dental practice, division of professional practices can be some of the most complicated issues family lawyers can face.

 For more information, see When Professionals Divorce in Tennessee: Valuing Professional Practices.
+And, see our Tennessee Family Law Blog category which includes many professional practice and business valuation case law summaries, updates and analysis: Business Valuation.

 What about retirement accounts, pensions, and other deferred compensation?